 - 1. How will the project treat stormwater? - 2.
-Describe generally the type of stormwater facilities in the proposal (e.g. rain gardens, planters, bio-swales, green-roof, etc.). - 3.
-Describe how the project will capture or slow runoff by answering the following - - What is the estimated volume of water to be treated? - What is the estimate of the amount of water the project could capture during a peak flow event based on the project's soil types? - Explain how the design, plant selection and soil type will do the work to treat nonpoint source pollution. - 4.
-How much concrete or asphalt, in square feet, will be removed as part of the project?
+Describe generally the type of stormwater facilities in your proposal (e.g. rain gardens, planters, bio-swales, green-roof, etc.).

+- 3. Describe how the project will capture, or slow runoff by answering the following - - What is the estimate of the volume of water you want to treat? - What is the estimate of the amount of water the project could capture during a peak flow event based on the project's soil types? - Explain how your design, plant selection and soil type will do the work to treat non-point source pollution. - 4.
+How much concrete, or asphalt, in square feet, will be removed as part of the project?